okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/telephony-inline-hook/main/index.md

 1. Verify that **Authentication and recovery** is selected as how the Phone authenticator is used.
 1. Click **Save** if made any changes.

-> **Note:** If the Phone authentication isn't already added, click **Add Authenticator** and then click **Add** on the Phone tile and make sure that you select the options mentioned above and click **Add**.
+> **Note:** If the Phone authentication isn't already added, click **Add Authenticator** and then click **Add** on the Phone tile and make sure that you select the options mentioned earlier and click **Add**.

 ## Update an authentication policy

 In this section, you update a [preset authentication policy](https://help.okta.com/okta_help.htm?type=oie&id=ext-preset-auth-policies) with another rule.
-Before we make changes to the authentication policy, we first create a test group and add a test user for this use case example.
+Before you change the authentication policy, you should first create a test group and add a test user for this use case example.

 ### Create a group and add a user

 1. In the Admin Console, go to **Directory** > **Groups**.
-1. Click **Add Group** , name it **Support**, and then click **Save**.
+1. Click **Add Group**, name it **Support**, and then click **Save**.
-1. Select the group that you just created and on the **People** tab, click **Assign People**.
+1. Select the group that you created and on the **People** tab, click **Assign People**.
 1. Add a user to the group for testing.
-Make sure that the user has a working phone number included in their profile.
+Make sure that the user has a useable phone number included in their profile.
 1. Click **Save**.

 ### Add a rule to the policy

-Update the **Okta Dashboard** [preset authentication policy](https://help.okta.com/okta_help.htm?type=oie&id=ext-preset-auth-policies) to include an additional factor by adding a rule for the Support group that you just created.
+Update the **Okta Dashboard** [preset authentication policy](https://help.okta.com/okta_help.htm?type=oie&id=ext-preset-auth-policies) to include an additional factor by adding a rule for the Support group that you created.

 1. In the Admin Console, go to **Security** > **Authentication Policies**, and then select the **Okta Dashboard** preset policy.
 1. Click **Add Rule** and name the rule.
 1. In the **AND User's group membership includes** dropdown list, select **At least one of the following groups**.
-1. In the box that appears, start typing the group that you just created and select it when it appears.
+1. In the box that appears, start typing the group that you created and select it when it appears.
 1. In the **AND Possession factor constraints are** section, clear the **Device Bound (excludes phone and email)** checkbox.
 1. Verify that **Phone** is listed as an additional factor type in the **AND Access with Okta FastPass is granted** section.
 1. Click **Save**.
 Users signing in to Okta are then required to use both their password and the Phone authenticator to authenticate.